isomerpages/sportsg-sportcares/_initiatives/SportCares HEARTS Book.md

 The key reflections and learnings from delivering programmes to the communities we serve have been encapsulated in the SportCares HEARTS book, providing a resource guide for organisations, corporations and schools that wish to leverage sport for social good.

-To download a copy of the HEARTS book, click [here](https://go.gov.sg/sportcares-hearts-book-2022).
+To download a copy of the SportCares HEARTS book, click [here](https://go.gov.sg/sportcares-hearts-book-2022).